 A marketing strategy for Youtube requires focus.
 It would help if you defined your objective and goals for your YouTube marketing efforts to have specific plans to reach, a timeline, and a budget.
 All of this information helps keep your content tight and your resources optimized.
 What do you want to achieve with your videos- clicks and traffic, engagement, as well as reach and subscriber numbers?

 You can use the SMART model to help you create objectives- Specific, Measurable, Attainable, Relevant and Time-Based.
 You also need to measure your videos to see if they are performing according to the objectives you’ve set.
-At this period of strategizing, you also need to establish what your KPIs are in order to measure these results.
+At this point, you also need to establish what your KPIs are in order to measure these results.
 If you’re trying to reach as many viewers as possible with a limited budget, it’s in your best interest to consider using bulk text messaging.
 By using bulk SMS software, you’ll be able to send SMS campaigns quickly by firing off thousands of texts in minutes.
 All you have to do is add your video URL in the message, and all of your recipients will be able to view it by clicking on the link.
 Adding videos to text messages is a creative and dynamic way to ensure your audience will view them.

 - Stick to a schedule for content creation, production, editing and publishing

 Social platforms thrive with consistent content creation.
 It is essential, especially if you are new to Youtube and you want to grow your channel.
 The more consistent you are at posting content on your channel, the higher the probability of reaching a wider audience.
 You can use your existing social media platforms to promote these videos to your audience, so even if they are not subscribers, these users can still view these videos on Facebook or Instagram and share them on their pages.
 Factor in the time needed to produce, edit and publish videos.
 When you make this commitment, you need to stick to it.
 Once you have determined how often you’d be posting, you should also factor in when you would be releasing your videos.